-It’s the time of year when we’re all reflecting on how can make changes for the better.
-Whether in personal life or business, there are small ways to make a big difference in the operation.
+Whether in personal life or business, there are small ways to make a big difference in agriculture operations - and in many farms personal and business can feel like one in the same.

 Tom Hubler is a Minnesota-based family business consultant we hosted at our Customer Summit back in March of 2020.
 His years of experience with family businesses hold valuable insights for the very tricky grounds of being in business with those you love most.
-Leverage this blog as a starting point to optimize your family operation in 2021!
+Leverage this blog as a starting point to optimize your family operation!

 1. Put work into communication and conflict management.

 Relationships can be challenging, and for various reasons family relationships can be especially hard.
-There are skills that help create and uphold healthy relationships and those skills can be learned.
+There are skills that help create and uphold healthy relationships, and fortunately those skills can be learned and developed.
 Interpersonal conflicts, especially feeling of betrayal, can destroy a family business, so it's best to be proactive about cultivating strong relationships in the family.
 “Teaching people how to successfully manage their differences and express their feelings, wants, and actions can greatly help the family business in the long run,” says Tom.

 Many programs exist to support this work, and this is a big part of Tom's expertise as a family business consultant.
 But it doesn't need to be overly complicated, and small steps make a big difference.
 A few common ones are learning how to name and share feelings instead of acting out the hurt, and verbalizing expectations to others instead of assuming others know what we expect.